What can I donate?

 Is Good Sammy linked to the Salvation Army or The Samaritans?

 No, we are not linked to either of these organisations.
-Good Sammy was established by the Uniting Church (now Uniting WA) in Western Australian with a mission to provide employment opportunities for local people with disability.
+Good Sammy was established by the Uniting Church in Western Australian with a mission to provide employment opportunities for local people with disability.
 The Samaritans offer a helpline for people who need someone to talk to and the Salvation Army is a national organisation providing emergency relief, food, and accommodation services.

 Are you able to donate clothing or goods to a needy cause or family?